It's not about huge, ridiculous things that we need to do. It's about tiny things that can make a huge amount of difference.

 Paul Bennett, TED-talk “Design is in the details”

 It is not only about the devil who hides behind the details - it is also about the design itself.
 We often hear that the less design - the better, and the top-meeting our expectations design is the one which is totally unnoticeable to a user it interacts with.
-But what are the best practices for ux design these days, and is it any different to what we used to “like” a year or so ago?
-Our designers have tried to implement the ux design best practices, letting their experience of working with mobile businesses speak for them.
+But what are the best practices for ux design these days, and is it any different from what we used to “like” a year or so ago?
+Our designers have tried to implement the UX design best practices, letting their experience of working with mobile businesses speak for them.

-1. Tab Navigation Bar vs Hamburger Menu.
+1. Tab Navigation Bar vs Hamburger Menu

 Here is an example of the burger menu implemented:

-2. Interface Modality.
+2. Interface Modality

 - Full screen (covers the whole screen)